Ian Schlakman's Top Priority for Maryland is a Basic Income Guarantee

 "Simply put," Schlakman said, "our government's top priority must be eliminating poverty and all the associated negative impacts of poverty.
 Anyone arguing otherwise need to defend their position and explain to the people of Maryland why something else is more important."

-Schlakman considers a basic income guarantee a human right and urges local, state, and national governments to establish basic income guarantees in preparation for
+Schlakman considers a basic income guarantee a human right and urges local, state, and national governments to establish basic income guarantees in preparation for — not in response to — automation and other economic developments.

 "As a small business owner and advocate for worker cooperatives, I am not campaigning on bringing bigger business to Maryland," said Schlakman.
 "Big business yields big control over communities.
 Big business makes communities dependent on the success of the big business.
 Big business is only concerned with profits and marketing.
 Lately big businesses and their billionaire owners have been marketing their efforts by talking about piloting basic income guarantees.
 This is a bad idea.
-Our governments
+Our governments — local, state, and federal — need to step up and establish publicly controlled and overseen basic income programs before we turn to CEOs to privatize yet another essential service."

 "Last month President Obama gave a speech in which he said that 'we’re going to have to consider new ways of thinking about these problems, like a universal income' after mentioning the threat technology poses to jobs", said Schlakman.
 "An opinion columnist for Blooomberg News responded with an article titled 'Obama and Bezos Could Make Basic Income Work'.
 This is dangerous thinking.
 Tech billionaires want to rinse their corporate reputations after they put tens of thousands of people out of work.
 We need to provide for every Marylander and every American because it's our moral obligation to take care of people, not because we want to insulate Amazon or Tesla or some other corporation from the consequences of layoffs."